The Reablement Review (Reablement)

 Legally you must have regard to the following when arranging a review:

-The most important thing you must consider when arranging the review is how you will maximise the involvement of the person.
+The most important thing you must consider when arranging the review is how you will ensure the involvement of the person.
 Some of the things you should think about include:

 When arranging the review you should also identify other people who may need to be a part of it.
 For example, a health professional or a service provider may need to be involved.